forlilab/Ringtail/README.md

 > Drat, I'm not a cat!
 Even though this eye-catching omnivore sports a few vaguely feline characteristics such as pointy ears, a sleek body, and a fluffy tail, the ringtail is really a member of the raccoon family. https://animals.sandiegozoo.org/animals/ringtail

 ## Basic Usage
-The script for writing a database and filtering is `run_ringtail.py`. __This is intended to be used for a set of DLGs pertaining to a single target.
+The script for writing a database and filtering is `run_ringtail.py`. __This is intended to be used for a set of DLGs/Vina PDBQTs pertaining to a single target.
 This may include multiple ligand libraries as long as the target is the same.
-Be cautious when adding results from multiple screening runs, since some target information is checked and some is not.__ Upon calling Ringtail for the first time, the user must specify where the program can find DLGs to write to the newly-created database.
+Be cautious when adding results from multiple screening runs, since some target information is checked and some is not.__ One receptor PDBQT may also be included if using with DLGs.
+Upon calling run_ringtail.py for the first time, the user must specify where the program can find files to write to the newly-created database.
 This is done using the
 `--file`, `--file_path`, and/or `--file_list` options.
-Any combination of these options can be used, and multiple arguments for each are accepted. dlg.gz files are also accepted.
-After this initial run, a database is created and may be read directory for subsequent filtering operations.
+Any combination of these options can be used, and multiple arguments for each are accepted.
+Compressed `.gz` files are also accepted.
+After this initial run, a database is created and may be read directly by run_ringtail.py for subsequent filtering operations.
 #### Inputs
-When searching for DLG files in the directory specified with `--file_path`, Ringtail will search for files with the pattern `*.dlg*`.
+When searching for result files in the directory specified with `--file_path`, run_ringtail.py will search for files with the pattern `*.dlg*` by default.
 This may be changed with the
 `--pattern` option.
 Note also that, by default, Ringtail will only search the directory provided in `--file_path` and not subdirectories.
 Subdirectory searching is enabled with the `--recursive` flag.

 Once a database is written, this database can be read in directly without re-writting using the `--input_db` option.
-To add new DLGs to an existing database, the `--add_results` flag can be used in conjuction with `--input_db` and `--file`, `--file_path`, and/or `--file_list` options.
+To add new files to an existing database, the `--add_results` flag can be used in conjuction with `--input_db` and `--file`, `--file_path`, and/or `--file_list` options.
 If one is concerned about adding duplicate results, the `--conflict_handling` option can be used to specify how conflicting entries should be handled.
 However, this option makes database writing significantly slower.

 To overwrite an existing database, use the `--overwrite` flag in combination with `--file`, `--file_path`, and/or `--file_list` options.

 One receptor PDBQT, corresponding to that in the DLGs, may be saved to the database using the `--save_receptor` flag.
-This will store the receptor file itself in a binary format in the database.
-Ringtail will throw an exception if this flag is given but no receptor is found, if the name of the receptor file does not match that found in any DLG, or the this flag is used with a database that already has a receptor. `--save_receptor` can be used to add a receptor to an existing database given with `--input_db`. `--save_receptor` may not be used with the `--add_results` option.
+This will store the receptor file itself in a binary format in the database and is only enabled for use with DLGs.
+Ringtail will throw an exception if this flag is given but no receptor is found, if the name of the receptor in any DLG does not match the receptor file, or if this flag is used with a database that already has a receptor. `--save_receptor` can be used to add a receptor to an existing database given with `--input_db`. `--save_receptor` may not be used with the `--add_results` option and will not be able to be used with a database created from Vina PDBQTs.

 #### Outputs
 By default, the newly-created database will be named `output.db`.
 This name may be changed with the `--output_db` option.

-By default, Ringtail will store the best-scored (lowest energy) binding pose from the first 3 pose clusters in the DLG.
+By default (for DLGs), Ringtail will store the best-scored (lowest energy) binding pose from the first 3 pose clusters in the DLG.
 The number of clusters stored may be changed with the `--max_poses` option.
 The `--store_all_poses` flag may also be used to override `--max_poses` and store every pose from every DLG.
+All poses from a Vina PDBQT are saved to the database.

 The default log name is `output_log.txt` and by default will include the ligand name and binding energy of every pose passing filtering criteria.
 The log name may be changed with the `--log` option and the information written to the log can be specified with `--out_fields`.
 By default, only the information for the